Anatomical considerations Ė Gross anatomy of female genital organs Ė External genitalia

 - Clitoris: A small, fleshy organ located at the junction of the two lips of the labia minora at the upper end.

-- Urethral orifice: The opening that connects the vagina to the outside of the body.
+- Urethral orifice: The opening that connects the urinary passage (urinary bladder and urethra) to the outside of the body.

 - Labia majora: The two large, fleshy folds that cover and protect the external genital organs from either side.